jgte/gswarm/index.md

 Please include the acknowledgement above in every contribution that is published or presented until the end of the project (September 2018)

-### G-Swarm researchers not involved in the answer to the Swarm ITT

-- AIUB
-  - Christoph Dahle

 ## Project documents